By TMoM Team Member Laura Simon

-Every elderly person in the grocery store says some version of the same thing when they see me with my tribe of tiny children.
+Every elderly person in the grocery store says some version of “just like that” when they see me with my tribe of tiny children.
 “Oh, enjoy these years.
 They go by so fast.”

-For seven years now, I’ve been rolling my eyes and mumbling, “Oh, I know,” while breaking up yet another fight between the siblings small enough to sit in the double seat at the front of the cart.
+For seven years now, I’ve been rolling my eyes and mumbling, “Oh, I know … Just like that” while breaking up yet another fight between the siblings small enough to sit in the double seat at the front of the cart.
 Nothing about the early years seems fast, especially when you have a kid who seems determined to rewrite the book on childhood milestones.

 My oldest child managed to drag the colicky weeks out for six whole months.
 He flat out refused to crawl until 11 months, and after much panic and physical therapy, finally decided to walk at 16 months.
 I was six months pregnant with his brother at the time, and I was trying to figure out how I was going to manage an infant and a toddler who had to be carried all the time.
 And then one day there was a plumber working on our tub, and my son was really curious.
 So he stood up and walked all the way across the house.
 No one or two-step trial run for this kid.
 He was from zero to proficient in the blink of an eye.
 Just like that.